Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 \subsection{The main results and methods}

 The purpose of this article is to establish the first non-trivial hybrid sup-norm bounds for Hecke-Maaß forms in \emph{unbounded} rank.
 Note that the uniformity in the volume (not just the level, but also the discriminant of the algebra) is a new feature even in the degree 2 case.
-More precisely, we show the following.